-Works only for compatible models.
+Range analysis works only for compatible models.
 For more information, see Model Compatibility with Range Analysis.

-To use the Fixed-Point Tool to generate data type proposals for your model based on derived minimum and maximum values only, you must first set up your model in Simulink®.
+To use the Fixed-Point Tool to generate data type proposals for your model based on derived minimum and maximum values only, you must first set up your model in Simulink.

 Open your model in Simulink.

 In the model, select Simulation > Mode > Normal so that the model runs in normal mode.
 The Fixed-Point Tool supports only normal mode.

 To autoscale using derived data, you must specify design minimum and maximum values on at least the model inputs.
 The range analysis tries to narrow the derived range by using all the specified design ranges in the model.
 The more design range information you specify, the more likely the range analysis is to succeed.
 As the analysis is performed, it derives new range information for the model and then attempts to use this new information together with the specified ranges to derive ranges for the remaining objects in the model.
 For this reason, the analysis results might depend on block priorities because these priorities determine the order in which the software analyzes the blocks.